-The best telescopes to buy now
+The best telescopes for stargazing 2022

 Our pick for the best telescope overall is the SkyWatcher Explorer 130M Motorised Newtonian Reflector Telescope.
 It claims to be a perfect option for all levels of stargazers, whether you interest is in examining our closest planet(s) or shooting for the stars.
 This aluminium-constructed option's core specification comprises a 900mm focal length and an f/6.92 aperture.

 Affording a relatively speedy set up, it also comes with a large accessory tray, a fully adjustable aluminium tripod and, as the picture indicates, a multi speed handset.
 The latter is for controlling the 360° slow motion tracking gears, while its maker claims the flexibility of this telescope's dual metal setting circles allows for the tracking of planets in the night sky by their RA (Right Ascension) and DEC (declination) coordinates.
 This gives their location in relation to fixed stars, while a separate latitude adjustment aids polar alignment.
 A well-made and sturdy option for beginners and up, this one should whet your appetite for further investigation of the Moon – and beyond!

 Not sold?
 Check out some more mid-range all-rounders in our Celestron Inspire 100AZ refractor vs Meade Polaris 114mm reflector telescope face-off.